 The Finsch mine, part of the Petra Diamonds group, is South Africa’s second largest producer and operates as an underground mine using conventional sub-level caving methods.
 Finsch produces an annual 2.1Mct.
 The mine is starting to work in new areas which are expected to maintain this level of production.

 Near Pretoria and also part of the Petra Diamonds group, the Cullinan mine (originally called Premier) is being restructured and expanded to mine at ever-increasing depths with a life expectancy in excess of 50 years.
-Expansion is intended to lift annual production from its current 0.8Mct to 2.2Mct by 2019.
+Expansion is intended to lift annual production from its current 0.8Mct to 10.2Mct by 2022.

 The South African Diamond Producers’ Organisation (SADPO) represents the country’s emerging diamond miners and the organisation is supported by the Emerging Miners’ Desk of the Minerals Council South Africa.
 SADPO is a member of the Minerals Council’s Emerging Miners’ Leadership Forum.
 SADPO is a voluntary association which aims to streamline the diamond producers’ industry and act in concert with other structures in the industry.
 Its members include diamond producers and diamond dealers.

 The Minerals Council South Africa also has in place a Diamond Leadership Forum which addresses areas of concern to the sector.